Special events at the Kino, Rye

 Swan Lake (2018) 180mins.
 Tuesday June 12 at 7:15pm.
 Live from Covent Garden.

 Swan Lake has had a special role in the repertory of The Royal Ballet since 1934.
 This season The Royal Ballet creates a new production with additional choreography by Artist in Residence Liam Scarlett.
 While remaining faithful to the Petipa-Ivanov text, Scarlett will bring fresh eyes to the staging of this classic ballet, in collaboration with his long-term designer John Macfarlane.

 Berliner Philharmoniker Live

 Sir Simon Rattle’s Farewell Concert, Wednesday June 20 at 6:30pm.
-Booking from 2pm Friday April 27.
+Tickets on sale now.
 Running time approximately 120 minutes without an interval.

 On November 14 1987, a promising conductor called Simon Rattle made his Berliner Philharmoniker debut with Gustav Mahler’s Sixth Symphony.
 Mahler’s multifaceted work is again on the programme when Sir Simon appears for the last time as chief conductor of the Berliner Philharmoniker.
 Sir Simon Rattle’s Farewell Concert will be broadcast live with exclusive interviews and programme insights featured as part of this historic event.